-Click on tab for 2009-2023 and the Data tab.
+Click on the tab for 2009-2024 and the Data tab.
 Then click Census Tract: MO - WY.
 This will open a spreadsheet with census tract data for Mississippi to the Virgin Islands.
 Extract the rows for Missouri and save as a separate file.
-There are three rows per census tract.
-The first is a summary row, the second shows Housing Choice Vouchers and the third shows Project-Based Vouchers.
+There are up to six rows per census tract.
 Column 'J' provides the answers to some of the questions for the MHDC table on page 17.

 - The contract rents and vacancies for Section 8, Public Housing and USDA-RD need to be presented or identified separately from properties without these subsidies.
-If market rents have discounts, the effective rents should be shown also. - In addition, the analyst must report, (if the subject is new construction or a conversion located in either the St. Louis or Kansas City Regions) if: - The proposal is within a one-mile radius of any State LIHTC, Federal LIHTC, HOME, or Fund Balance financed (all considered to be MHDC funded) developments developed within the past two year funding cycles. - The occupancy of any MHDC funded property developed within the past two year funding cycles located within a one-mile radius of the subject.
+If market rents have discounts, the effective rents should be shown also. - In addition, the analyst must report, (if the subject is new construction or a conversion located in either the St. Louis or Kansas City Regions) if: - The proposal is within a one-mile radius of any State LIHTC, Federal LIHTC, HOME, or Fund Balance financed (all considered to be MHDC funded) developments developed within the past two-year funding cycles. - The occupancy of any MHDC funded property developed within the past two-year funding cycles located within a one-mile radius of the subject.